Revolgy-Business-Solutions/revolgy-cloud/README.md

 :closed_book: Working here is more than just stereotypical everyday struggle.
 The work here is not people-boxed.

-:green_book: We have remote first culture (almost everyone can and is working remotely from different countires).
+:green_book: We have remote first culture (almost everyone can and is working remotely from different countries).

 :notebook: Our work gives us purpose and impacts the society as a whole.
 (We cooperate with schools and universities).